How to Request a Driver's License Hearing in Michigan

 Individuals who have had their licenses suspended out-of-state must send in a request in writing to the above address as well, along with other proof which can be found at the Department of State website.

-Anyone with questions regarding appeal rights or how to request a driver's license hearing in Michigan should consult with a capable and aggressive driver's license reinstatement attorney, as a failed attempt to have your license restored will result in a one year waiting period before you can request another DAAD hearing.
+Anyone with questions regarding appeal rights or how to request a driver's license hearing in Michigan should consult with a capable and aggressive driver's license reinstatement attorney, as a failed attempt to have your license restored will result in a one year waiting period before you can request another driver's license hearing.

 If your license has been suspended or revoked and you are uncertain of how to proceed to have your driving privilege restored, contact Grabel & Associates now at 1-800-677-9795.